cyber-kinetics/birthdaywish/README.md

-tghis is a birthday wisher
+this is a birthday wisher